haXample/haScreenSav/README.md

 All files `*.frt` must be located *outside* the `c:\windows\system32` folder.
 (As an Example of the *FRT-File Format*, the file `document/haFaust.frt` is provided.)

-Last Update September 11, 2025: *haScreensav.scr, haScreensav.exe*
+Last Update October 16, 2025: *haScreensav.scr, haScreensav.exe*
 Additions:
  `document/LichtenbergAphorismen.frt`
  `document/SchopenhauerAphorismen.frt`